indigo-dc/tts/gitbook/admin.md

 CredentialLimit = 3
 ```

-A more advanced example with ssh:
+A more advanced example for ssh:
 ```
 Id = ssh_remote
 Type = ssh